lamonre/MVTEC-Stats-Project1/README.md

 ## Data focus
 We have decided to limit our analysis to the countries that have sufficient data for **hospital beds** and **weekly hospital admissions**.
 This is provided only by the European and US data centres for certain countries therefore our analysis is limited to the following 22 countries:

-countries = c("Belgium", "Croatia", "Cyprus", "Czech Republic", "Denmark", "Estonia", "France", "Germany", "Iceland", "Ireland", "Latvia", "Lithuania", "Malta", "Netherlands", "Norway", "Portugal", "Romania", "Slovenia", "Spain", "United Kingdom", "United States")
+countries = c("Belgium", "Croatia", "Cyprus", "Czech Republic", "Denmark", "Estonia", "France", "Germany", "Iceland", "Ireland", "Latvia", "Lithuania", "Malta", "Netherlands", "Norway", "Portugal", "Romania", "Slovenia", "Spain", "United Kingdom", "United States") *Last updated on Thurs Dec 17*

 ## Pre-processing